|

 The ground is not one of the

-better in the League having only a small Main Stand and covered
+better in the League having only a small Main Stand and covered terrace at

-front.
+it has had an extension to its roof placed on the front.
 It has wooden seating to the rear and terracing to the front,

 with several supporting pillars which may impede your view.
-Opposite
+Opposite is the

-is the small, covered Albion Street Terrace, running about half the
+small, covered Albion Street Terrace, running

-length of the pitch.
-Again, this simple stand has several supporting
+about half the length of the pitch.
+Again, this simple stand has several supporting pillars.
+There is a

-pillars.
-There is a cinder track that runs around the playing
+cinder track that runs around

-surface and at one time the ground was also used for speedway
+the playing surface and at one time the ground was also used for speedway

 meetings.

-Dave McIntosh adds; 'The current
+Dave McIntosh adds; 'The current floodlighting system in place at

-Cardiff Arms Park when it was demolished to make way for the
+Cliftonhill, originally came from Cardiff Arms Park when it was demolished

 Top Of